wpeebles/gangealing/README.md

 This repository contains:

 * 🎱 Pre-trained GANgealing models for eight datasets, including both the Spatial Transformers and generators
-* 💥 Training code which fully supports Distributed Data Parallel
+* 💥 Training code which fully supports Distributed Data Parallel and the torchrun API
 * 🎥 Scripts and a self-contained [Colab notebook](https://colab.research.google.com/drive/1JkUjhTjR8MyLxwarJjqnh836BICfocTu?usp=sharing) for running mixed reality with our Spatial Transformers
 * ⚡ A lightning-fast CUDA implementation of splatting to generate high-quality warping visualizations
 * 🚀 An implementation of anti-aliased grid sampling useful for Spatial Transformers (thanks Tim Brooks!)